Why not learn and earn in school? 🎋

 Lots of kids come from low-income families, how do schools meet them where they're at?

-Public schools have limited spot and require learning material expenses while private schools are simply not affordable for the average household.
+Public schools still require learning material expenses while private schools are simply not affordable for the average household.

 - Lisa (Current university student, running a project focused on accessibility to education)